Bandaids (song): Commercial performance

-"Bandaids" debuted at number 15 on the US Bubbling Under Hot 100, number 34 on the Pop Airplay, and number 23 on the Adult Pop Airplay for the week ending November 22, 2025.
-In its first week of release, the song was the most-added track on both pop radio and hot adult contemporary formats, according to Mediabase's US Radio Updater.
+Within the United States, "Bandaids" debuted at number 15 on the Bubbling Under Hot 100, number 34 on the Pop Airplay, and number 23 on the Adult Pop Airplay for the week ending November 22, 2025.
+The track was the 12th best-selling song during its release week with more than 2,200 digital downloads sold according to Luminate.
+In its first week of release, "Bandaids" was also the most-added song on both pop radio and hot adult contemporary formats, according to Mediabase's US Radio Updater.

 In the United Kingdom, "Bandaids" debuted at number 61 on the UK Singles Chart, moving 6,873 copies during the chart week ending November 20, 2025.
-The song also opened at number 99 on the Irish Singles Chart and number 74 on the Canadian Hot 100.
-Elsewhere, "Bandaids" debuted at number five on the Billboard Japan Hot Overseas chart, number 29 on the Netherlands' Single Tip chart, and at number six on the New Zealand Hot Singles chart.
+The song also opened at number 74 on the Canadian Hot 100 and number 99 on the Irish Singles Chart.
+In Venezuela, "Bandaids" entered at number 20 on Record Report's Top 100 chart while topping the Anglo chart and placing at number eight on the Pop General chart for the week ending November 22, 2025.
+Elsewhere, "Bandaids" debuted at number five on the Billboard Japan Hot Overseas chart, number six on the New Zealand Hot Singles chart, and at number 29 on the Netherlands' Single Tip chart.
+In Brazil, the track has been certified Gold by Pro-Música Brasil for shifting 20,000 units within the country.

-On the Italian airplay chart, "Bandaids" opened at number 33 and was the third highest debuting song for the week ending November 13, 2025.
-The song also debuted at number 82 on the Croatian international airplay chart and number 14 on the Latvian airplay chart.
-With only two days of tracking, "Bandaids" debuted on the Guatemala Anglo airplay chart at number 13 for the week ending November 9, 2025.
-In its second week, the song rose to number six, garnering over 148,000 audience impressions.
-On the other Anglo airplay charts, it debuted at number eight in Argentina, number 13 in Bolivia, number 15 in Central America, number 17 in Peru, and number 19 in Latin America for the week ending November 16, 2025.
+On the EarOne airplay chart in Italy, "Bandaids" opened at number 33 and was the third highest debuting song for the week ending November 13, 2025.
+The song ascended and peaked at number 24 the following week.
+On the Offizielle Deutsche airplay chart in Germany, "Bandaids" made its debut at number 66 for the 46th week chart issue of 2025.
+In its 12th week on the chart, the song reached the chart's summit.